'I Didn't Mean It,' or 'It Didn't Mean Anything'

 Disclaimers of wholeness

 If we didn’t mean what we said, or what we did, who did?
 Because someone or something within us meant for us to do or say what we did or said, or we wouldn’t have done or said it.
 How is it that we behave in ways that don’t mean anything at all to us?
 Why would we bother to behave in a manner that was utterly useless, had no value whatsoever to us?
 No. Every single behavior or word has meaning to us—in other words, we do/say it with intention.
-Perhaps the intention is unconscious to us, but nevertheless, there is intention behind everything we do or say.

 So, for example, let’s say that you’ve had extramarital sexual liaisons.
 You went on a business trip or two or three and you had several one night stands with people you met on the road.
 Your spouse finally finds out and the first thing you say in response to the evidence is: “Oh honey, they didn’t mean anything.”
 That statement is supposed to take all of the power out of the spouse’s anger, get them to calm down and go back to the status quo.
 And, of course, if these affairs don’t really mean anything, then why worry about whether or not you are going to have to change the behavior—after all it doesn’t really mean anything.
 But if they meant nothing, why did you put your marriage on the line for them?
 And on the other hand, they mean a great deal to your spouse.
 Indeed, it means so much that s/he is considering leaving you over it.
 Not only does your statement discount the meaning of your own behavior, but it dismisses your spouse’s enormous pain.